ytf-philp/PromptST/README.md

 # PromptST: Abstract Prompt Learning for End-to-End Speech Translation

-This is an implementation of EMNLP 2023 paper *"PromptST: Abstract Prompt Learning for End-to-End Speech Translation"* (read paper [here]()).
+This is an implementation of the EMNLP 2023 paper *"PromptST: Abstract Prompt Learning for End-to-End Speech Translation"* (read the paper [here](https://openreview.net/pdf?id=Nijnhwu1Uz)).

 ## 👀 Overview